-Limited access easements may shall be required along all-non-plan collector streets and all major streets in order to control access to such streets from abutting property, when necessary.
-Easements for controlling access to local and residential access streets may also be required by the County Engineer in order to ensure continued control of access to such streets from abutting property.
-All limited access easements shall be conveyed or dedicated to PBC.
+Limited access easements may_shall be required along all-non-plan collector streets and all-non-plan collector streets from abutting property.
+Easements for controlling access to local and residential access streets may all-non-plan collector streets from abutting property.
+All limited access easements shall be conveyed or dedicated to PBC

-17Part 4.ULDC Art.
-11.E.4.E.5.c., Storm Sewerage (page 42 of 47), is hereby amended as18follows:
+Part 4.
+ULDC Art.
+11.E.4.E.5.c., Storm Sewerage (page 42 of 47), is hereby amended as follows: